Books are a great way to exercise our brains.

 What would you do?
 If you have empathy, you would still appreciate the effort she put into preparing the food.

-In that special case, the quality of food won’t matter much.
+In that particular case, the quality of food won’t matter much.

 You will then focus more on the better side of her.
 You will appreciate how much she cares for you.

-When you are reading a book, it’s like the author is personally guiding you in a certain direction.
+When you are reading a book, it’s like the author is personally guiding you in a specific direction.
 He wishes the best for you and wants you to succeed.

-If you think like this, you will find it easier to finish the book.
+You will find it easier to finish the book if you think like this.

 Tip #7: Try listening to the music while reading.